VazkiiMods/Botania/doc/omake.md

 * Physical symbols: a party hat, but specifically the one from OSRS
 * Likes: Meeting new people, helping friends in need, Endoflame
 * Dislikes: When hangout plans fall through
-* Image (?)

 Despite their floral nature, Exoflame is by far the social butterfly of the group.
 Despite planning all the fun parties, hangouts, and trips, they alway make concerted efforts to spend quality time with their friends and family (much to the chagrin of Endoflame, their introverted younger sibling).

 Nor is their energy is limited to group settings-- Exoflame listens attentively whenever friends turn to them for help, often offering positive support and thoughtful advice that's exactly what the friend needs to hear.
 As a result, Exoflame is deeply trusted by nearly everybody they know.

 ## Agricarnation
 Idea: farmer